 It’s a great little celebration, and really makes me wish that Disney went through with its plan for a series of “Small World Celebrations” that began several years ago with Opa!
 A Greek Celebration.
 Perhaps now that Star Wars: Galaxy’s Edge is open, DCA will start offering some counter-programming to draw locals away from Disneyland.

-The Lunar New Year garb and Disney saying because ??? that somehow equals a reflection of hope and prosperity.
-Rather, there is actual entertainment and and educational component that feels inspired by actual Lunar New Year celebrations, that give guests an authentic slice of culture alongside the fun of the Mulan processional and special character meet and greets.
+The Lunar New Year entertainment is great.
+There’s an educational component that feels inspired by actual Lunar New Year celebrations.
+This provides guests an authentic slice of culture alongside the fun of the Mulan processional and special character meet and greets.

 The costumes are stunning in the processions.
 If you can go to a late afternoon show, do that, as the light hitting the performers makes for some really nice photos.